 Where We Are

 Our physical location is 9100 East FM 243, Bertram, Texas 78605.
-We are on a real ranch setting – 100 acres of beautifully rolling, wooded terrain nestled in the iconic Texas Hill Country and complete with cows, free-range chickens, a horse named Bella, ranch dog named Bandit and a barn cat named Oliver.
-We are 30 minutes from North Austin, 25 minutes from Georgetown, and 20 minutes or less from Cedar Park, Leander, Liberty Hill and Burnet, Texas.
+We are on a real ranch setting – 100 acres of beautifully rolling, wooded terrain nestled in the iconic Texas Hill Country and complete with cows, free-range chickens, a horse named Bella and a ranch dog named Bandit.
+Straight up U.S. Hwy 183 we are 30 minutes from North Austin, 25 minutes from Georgetown, and 20 minutes or less from Cedar Park, Leander, Liberty Hill and Burnet, Texas.
 For GPS: “9100 E. FM 243, Bertram, Texas 78605”.
 (Note: DO NOT just enter our name as it takes people to an incorrect location near Liberty Hill.)

 How We Do What We Do

 We supply all the motorcycles and the gear.
 We use only Honda dirt bikes because they last and last.
-We provide transportation to camp with our air-conditioned bus to make it easier for parents to get their children to us.
+We provide transportation to our Day Camp sessions with our air-conditioned bus from the pick up/drop off location of Cedar Park High School.
+Parents bring campers to the ranch for Overnight weeks.
 Our facility is a Resort for Kids complete with tracks, trails, fishing pond, pool, Cafe, Rec Center, air conditioning, Hockey and Ping Pong tables, animal life and, of course, riding…lots and lots of riding.
 All of that riding is done under supervision of our trained coaches.
 We teach in a professional, structured way that ensures success for every child.
 Our week -long Camps are organized to build on campers’ skills each day so that by the end of the week they are able to ride various difficulty levels, go over jumps and demonstrate their riding ability to their family on Show Day.